SGokul1/UI-designs/README.md

 # UI-designs
-Sample UI designs for html pages
+This repository contains UI design templetes created using html and css